cmmgw/Credit_Risk_Analysis/README.md

 ## Summary
-Numerous machinelearning models were utilized to determine which model is the most effective atpredicting credit risk.
-Accuracy, precision and sensitivity can be assessed by reviewingthe results of each model.
+Numerous machine learning models were utilized to determine which model is the most effective at predicting credit risk.
+Accuracy, precision and sensitivity can be assessed by reviewing the results of each model.
 The confusion matrix, collates the results of accuracy,precision and sensitivity and can be calculated as follows:

 * Accuracy = (True Positives (TP) + True Negatives (TN)) / Total
 * Precision = Total Positives (TP) / (True Positives (TP) + False Positives (FP))